Fox Emerson is easy.

 He’s sort of Italian, kind of Australian, and a bit chavvy from his years in England.
 But he’s all about the humour.

 If Twitter bio’s can be believed, he’s an altruistic liar.

-Back in the black and white days, Fox completed a degree in Computer Science – then spent a good part of his life working all over the world in the ever so exciting area of computer sciences (not sarcastic at all).
-Even though this meant he lost all his hair from stress of his work, he soldiered on up until recently.
+Back in the black and white days, Fox completed a degree in Computer Science – then spent a good part of his life working all over the world in the exciting field of computer science.
+Even though this meant he lost all his hair from stress.
 After years of repetitive work, Fox wanted to invest his down time into something that he always wanted to do.
 Write.
-The books that Fox has created derive from his own life experiences, which makes for gripping storylines across all of his books.

 “The problem with clones, is we are all clones and nobody wants to be one.
 We all run around wearing the same brands, cut our hair the same way, and bitch and whine how life is so homogenic and everything tastes and looks the same.
 The irony of this is when someone does something really different – aka – Lady Gaga – we go mental and admire it and challenge it and become inspired by it when we could just stop buying into the mass-shit of everything and get our own identities and live our own truths.
 But, whatever, each to their own.
 Right?”